develprr/StoreApi/README.md

 ## Description

 This is a demo API showcasing an ASP.NET based online web store API that uses MongoDB as its database to store items.
-The API's name is just StoreApi, not BookApi, not PetshopApi, nothing like that.
+The API's name is just StoreApi, not BookStoreApi, not PetshopApi, nothing like that.
 Just boringly, plainly and simply "StoreApi".
-This is because I don't have the slightest idea what I should sell in my API :)
+This is because I don't have the slightest idea what I should sell in my store :)

 ## Sources